PaskLab/cardano-docker/Docs/topology.md

 If you're using docker-compose, change the env `CNODE_HOSTNAME: 'CHANGE ME'` parameters under the `cardano_node` service for **your own domain URL**.
 If you're using IP's, do not touch anything.

+You also need to set the `PUBLIC_PORT` environment variable (at the container level) to the public port you will expose.
+This can be done in `docker-compose.yaml` or via the `docker run` command if running standalone.

 If you're not using docker-compose, use the following command in `cardano_cli` container to activate topologyUpdater cron job: